kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## The Build-Time Trade Is Usually Favorable for Server Fleets
+## The Build-Time Trade Is Usually Favorable for Server Fleets { #build-time-trade }

 Compile-time frameworks shift work into the build, which can sound like merely moving cost from one place to another.